Slough of Despond

-The Slough of Despond (/ˈslaʊ...dᵻˈspɒnd/ or /ˈsluː/; "swamp of despair") is a fictional, deep bog in John Bunyan's allegory The Pilgrim's Progress, into which the protagonist Christian sinks under the weight of his sins and his sense of guilt for them.
+The Slough of Despond (/ˈslaʊ...dᵻˈspɒnd/ or /ˈsluː/; "swamp of despair") is a fictional bog in John Bunyan's allegory The Pilgrim's Progress, into which the protagonist Christian sinks under the weight of his sins and his sense of guilt for them.

 It is described in the text:

 The "Slough of Despond" may have been inspired by Squitch Fen, a wet and marshy area near his cottage in Harrowden, Bedfordshire, which Bunyan had to cross on his way to church in Elstow, or "The Souls' Slough" on the Great North Road between Tempsford and Biggleswade.

 Allusions in other literature

 This phrase has been referred to frequently in subsequent literature.
 Nathaniel Hawthorne's tale The Celestial Railroad is a satirical contrast between Bunyan's The Pilgrim's Progress and Hawthorne's perception of the current state of society.
-In Emily Brontë's Wuthering Heights the character Mr. Heathcliff likens his son's state of depression to having been dropped "into a Slough of Despond".
+In Emily Brontë's Wuthering Heights the character Mr. Heathcliff likens his son's state of melancholy to having been dropped "into a Slough of Despond".
 In George Gissing's New Grub Street, Milvain expresses concern for his friend Reardon's mental health, "His friends should exert themselves to raise him out of this fearful slough of despond".
+Friedrich Engels in his preface of 1886 to the English edition of Das Kapital, Volume I wrote "The decennial cycle of stagnation, prosperity, over-production and crisis, ..., seems indeed to have run its course; but only to land us in the slough of despond of a permanent and chronic depression."
 In Horatio Hornblower: The Even Chance, by C. S. Forester, Midshipman Archie Kennedy describes Hornblower's new home as "His Majesty's ship of the line Justinian, known elsewise among her intimates as the good ship Slough of Despond."
 In Mary McCarthy's novel The Group (1954), "Kay saw that [her husband, Harald] was sinking into a Slough of Despond (as they termed his sudden, Scandinavian fits of depression)".

+In Michael Ende's novel The Neverending Story (1979) there's a place in Fantastica called The Swamps of Sadness.
+It's a desolate marshland filled with muddy pits resembling quicksand.
+If one falls into despair while there, they sink deeper into sadness until they are overwhelmed and drowned by it.

+In J.D.
+Peabody's children's fantasy novel, Operation Bungaree (2024) there is a chapter entitled "A Slog through a Bog."
+The protagonist, Everett Drake, finds himself mired in a substance called Inkanto while he wrestles with doubts and discouragement.